bonanaaaaaa/pittawatm/README.md

 ### 🎊 Welcome 🎊

-I’m a developer who spent almost of his 7 years with JavaScript and 2 years with Elixir.
+I’m a developer who spent 7 years with JavaScript and 2 years with Elixir.

 **Now**
 - Full-Stack Developer @OneWorkAi, just started and back to JavaScript